Interflow, Interaction, and Innovation: Merchants, Business Organizations, and Networks in the Pan-Pacific Rim since the Nineteenth Century

 The aims for organizing this session are threefold: Firstly, to draw attention on a comparative research on the circulation of business knowhow, the creation and the operation of business networks in the Pan Pacific rim since the 19th century.
 Secondly, to examine the impact made by the interflow and the interaction among the different groups of merchants in the above mentioned region.
 Thirdly, to identify the cooperation and innovational changes made by the various merchant organizations in the Pan Pacific rim.

-This session will draw upon cases in Australia, China, Hong Kong, Japan, Southeast Asia, and US, and to show how prominent British and French merchants and business organizations interacted, cooperated, and conflicted together in the same region.
+This session will draw upon cases in China mainland, Hong Kong, Japan, Southeast Asia, and US, and to show how prominent Chinese, British and French merchants and business organizations interacted, cooperated, and conflicted together in the same region.
 This session called upon the research of global history, cliometrics, which looked from a comparative and multi-dimensional angle, in order to give a holistic view and theoretical analysis of the transnational business community emerged in the Pan Pacific rim since the nineteenth century.

 - Pui Tak Lee, University of Hong Kong, firstname.lastname@example.org, Hong Kong, China

 - Min Ma, Central China Normal University, email@example.com, China

 - Min Ma, Central China Normal University, firstname.lastname@example.org

 - Masato Kimura, Shibusawa Ei’ichi Memorial Foundation, firstname.lastname@example.org

 - Billy K.L.
 So, Hong Kong University of Science & Technology, email@example.com

 - Haiyan Fu, Central China Normal University, email@example.com